 - After all testimonies, the jury confers and reaches a verdict in favor of or against the plaintiff.
 The judge then, after the ruling, decides what the appropriate damages are.

 - In most prosecutions, both the defendant and plaintiff will present experts to explain what principle of care was required.
-The fact-finder must then evaluate all the proof and agree which party is the most valid.
+The fact-finder must then evaluate all the proof and agree on which party is the most responsible.